Best Apple Watch apps for 2016

 Update: The best Apple Watch apps list is one we're constantly updating, especially with the Apple Watch 2 likely to debut later this year.
 Here's what's been making our iPhone smartwatch tick.

 The number one question I hear from new Apple Watch owners is "Well, what apps should I download first?"
-To make answering that very query easier, we devised a throughout best Apple Watch apps list.
+To make answering that query easier, we devised a thorough best Apple Watch apps list.

 1. Google Maps